RUSSELL PAGE GRADUATE PROGRAM

 DAVID PAGE MUSIC FELLOWSHIP PROGRAM

-The David Page Music Fellowship program is directly aligned to Bangarra’s mission – to create inspiring Aboriginal and Torres Strait Islander experiences that promote awareness and understanding of our cultures.
-The Fellowship program is structured with the aim to further strengthen the visibility and voice of First Nations people into the future through contemporary arts practices that are firmly grounded in Cultural Knowledge, Protocols and Connection to Land and Story.
+The David Page Music Fellowship aims to perpetuate David Page's legacy by fostering the growth of contemporary First Nations artists in the performing arts.
+It seeks to enhance the visibility and voice of First Nations people through contemporary arts practices that are firmly grounded in Cultural Knowledge, Protocols, and Connection to Land and Story.

-The Fellowship program provides for young music/sound artists to work in a multi-art form, highly professional, culturally safe and intensely collaborative work environment while being supported by highly experienced mentors.
+The program offers emerging music/sound artists the opportunity to work in a professional, culturally respectful, and collaborative environment, guided by highly experienced mentors.

-The David Page Music Fellowship is generously supported by Robert Albert AO and Libby Albert.
+The David Page Music Fellowship is generously supported by the late Robert Albert AO and Elizabeth Albert.